-- 1 Hold MENU. - 2 Select System > About.
+- 1 From the watch face, hold • - 2 Select Watch Settings > System > About.

 Viewing E-label Regulatory and Compliance Information

 The label for this device is provided electronically.
 The e-label may provide regulatory information, such as identification numbers provided by the FCC or regional compliance markings, as well as applicable product and licensing information.